kristerhedfors/sumarai/README.md

    - Inference at competitive token rates using consumer hardware
    - Completion of meaningful tasks in isolated environments
    - Enhanced information security for sensitive applications
-3. **Zero-Dependencies Philosophy**: The project adheres to the llamafile zero-dependencies approach, using only the Python standard library for all functionality.
+3. **Zero-Dependencies Philosophy**: The project adheres to the llamafile zero-dependencies approach, using only the standard libraries for all functionality in both Python and Go implementations.
 4. **Flexible Executable Discovery**: Automatically locates the llamafile executable using a smart search algorithm.
 5. **Interactive Shell**: Provides an interactive chat interface for real-time communication with the AI model.
+6. **Multi-Language Support**: Offers equivalent implementations in Python and Go, showcasing the versatility of the AI-assisted development approach.

 ## Technology Stack

 - **IDE**: Visual Studio Code
 - **AI Assistant**: Claude Dev plugin (Anthropic)
 - **Local LLM**: llamafile APIs
+- **Programming Languages**:
-- **Programming Language**: Python (standard library only)
+  - Python (standard library only)
+  - Go (standard library only)
 - **Additional Tools**: Various shell commands for file and content manipulation

 ## Zero-Dependencies Approach

-The `summarai` project, particularly the `summarai.py`, has been implemented using only the Python standard library.
+The `summarai` project, including both `summarai.py` and `summarai.go`, has been implemented using only the standard libraries of their respective languages.
 This approach aligns with the llamafile philosophy of minimizing external dependencies, resulting in:

 - Improved portability across different environments
 - Reduced security risks associated with third-party libraries
 - Simplified deployment and maintenance

-By using only built-in Python modules, we ensure that the client can run on any system with a standard Python installation, without the need for additional package management or potential compatibility issues.
+By using only built-in modules, we ensure that the client can run on any system with standard Python or Go installations, without the need for additional package management or potential compatibility issues.

 ## Getting Started

 ### Prerequisites

-- Python 3.6 or higher
+- Python 3.6 or higher (for Python version)
+- Go 1.16 or higher (for Go version)
 - llamafile executable (can be placed in PATH, current directory, or specified via LLAMAFILE environment variable)

 ### Installation